Our Assignments feature is here to help you create an even better learning experience.

 Admin can see all lesson in the course are now under the “All lessons” table on the left-hand side.

 Everything on the left-hand side “All lessons” table will be optional.
-So if a discussion is in the “All lessons” table, the discussion will be optional.
+So if an assignment is in the “All lessons” table, the assignment will be optional.

 If you would like the lessons in your course to still be mandatory to complete the course then please move them over to the “mandatory lesson” side.